 We document large systematic variations in the return to single-family residential property within U.S. metropolitan areas.
 Areas with low income, low credit scores or high shares of black residents have higher yields and therefore higher returns.
 Yield spreads between low credit areas and high credit areas widened considerably during periods when the opportunity cost of credit widened most for low credit borrowers.
-The relationship between the local cost of credit and local expected returns also causes the areas with higher returns to also have higher risk, in sample.
-However we argue that the excess return that some areas earn is not purely compensation for bearing extra risk but is rather evidence for segmented housing markets where different local discount rates price local assets.
+The relationship between the local cost of credit and local expected returns also causes the areas with higher returns to have higher price and return volatility, in sample.
+However since the channel for the differential risk exposure is through intertemporal marginal rates of substitution, we argue that the excess return that some areas earn is not purely compensation for bearing extra risk but is rather evidence for segmented housing markets where local discount rates price local assets.